 The first Elders were appointed on October 26, 1969 (Donald Samanie and Don Swan).
 A little over a month later on December 1, 1969 six Deacons were chosen (Paul Bozeman , Dick Dean, John Goss, John McDonald, Elmer Perdue, and Jerry Taylor).
 There have been many faithful Elders and Deacons to follow unto this present day.

-We currently have five faithful Elders overseeing this congregation (Eric Anthony, Ernie Maiwald, Michael Neal, Lee Porter, and Tim Wertz).
-We have five faithful Deacons (Perry Comeaux, Jason Cottoner, Dan Medina, Keith George and Niles Wedge), and many faithful members serving the Lord with an average attendance on Sunday of 115.
+We currently have four faithful Elders overseeing this congregation (Michael Ambrose, Eric Anthony, Ernie Maiwald, and Michael Neal).
+We have three faithful Deacons (Perry Comeaux, Jason Cottoner and Dan Medina), and many faithful members serving the Lord with an average attendance on Sunday of 115.